Frodoooo/trygit/readme.txt

-Git is a distributed version control system. it is free softwaresw2dr
+git is a distributed version control system. it is free software github 1st time